pipe-cd/pipecd/docs/content/en/docs/overview/_index.md

 ## What Is PipeCD?

 {{% pageinfo %}}
-PipeCD provides a Continuous Delivery solution for declarative Kubernetes, Serverless application and Infrastructure.
+PipeCD provides a unified continuous delivery solution for multiple application kinds on multi-cloud that empowers engineers to deploy faster with more confidence, a GitOps tool that enables doing deployment operations by pull request on Git.
 {{% /pageinfo %}}